robmarkcole/mqtt-camera-streamer/README.md

 $ (venv) python3 scripts/check-opencv-cameras.py
 ```

-## Configuring an OpenCV camera
+## Configuration using `config.yml`
 Use the `config.yml` file in the `config` directory to configure your system.
 If your desired camera is listed as source 0 you will configure `video_source: 0`.
 Alternatively you can configure the video source as an MJPEG or RTSP stream.
-For example in `config.yml` you may configure `video_source: "rtsp://admin:password@192.168.1.94:554/11"`
+For example in `config.yml` you may configure something like `video_source: "rtsp://admin:password@192.168.1.94:554/11"` for a commercial RTSP camera.
+To configure a RPi camera running the `web_streaming.py` example you configure `video_source: http://pi_ip:8000/stream.mjpg`

 Validate the config can be loaded by running:
 ```
 $ (venv) python3 scripts/validate-config.py
 ```

 **Note** that this script does not check the accuracy of any of the values in `config.yml`, just that the file path is correct and the file structure is OK.

 By default `scripts/opencv-camera.py` will look for the config file at `./config/config.yml` but an alternative path can be specified using the environment variable `MQTT_CAMERA_CONFIG`